This article relates to learning outcome A1 of the FA2 syllabus ‘The key principles, concepts and characteristics of accounting’.

 Each of these qualitative characteristics will be considered below.

 Financial information is relevant if it is capable of making a difference in the decisions made by users of that information.
 Such information can make a difference if it has:

 Predictive value means that the information can be used to predict future outcomes.
 The financial information itself does not need to be a prediction or a forecast but can be interpreted by users to allow them to make their own predictions.
 For example, current year revenue information could be used as the basis to predict revenue in future years.

 Confirmatory value means that the information provides feedback on previous evaluations (ie it allows users to confirm or change their opinion on such evaluations).
 For example, the same current year revenue information indicated above could be compared with revenue predictions which had been made in prior years to correct or improve processes that were used to make those previous predictions.

 As you can see, the predictive value and confirmatory value of financial information are interrelated.

 Determining whether financial information is relevant involves considering materiality.
-More information on materiality can be found in the article ‘A matter of principle’.
+More information on materiality can be found in the article ‘Principles and concepts of accounting’.